Making today worse so tomorrow seems better.

 We are using Thin for the web server, which seems to be working great under 1.9.
 Mongrel had compilation issues, and we didn’t want to try moving our entire Passenger setup to 1.9.

-We use the RedCloth, hpricot, json, and dm-validations gems and none of those gave us any trouble under 1.9.
+gems and none of those gave us any trouble under 1.9.

 Michael has been working hard on beefing up our CouchDB interface with DataMapper.
 With luck we should get a post from him shortly on that topic.